jd28/rollnw/lib/nw/rules/README.md

 The `Rules` module presents some difficulties in the sense that if one was to sit down and design a system for rules capable of expressing relatively arbitrary sets of rules and modifiers, it would not look much like NWN(:EE).

+Warnings:
+* This is massively incomplete
+* This only operational at the most base level, it takes in to account no modifiers.

 ## System

 The foundation of system is just three types: `int`, `float`, strings.